 |Speed in Volume||IRI FACT (Fast Extract) uses native database drivers to unload huge transaction tables in parallel to flat files, where the fastest transformations occur.
 FACT speeds extraction from Oracle, DB2, SQL Server, MySQL, Altibase, and Tibero.
 This data can flow through a pipe into IRI CoSort which does the heavy lifting of data transformation load pre-sort, and embedded reporting all in the same job script and I/O pass.

-Compare all this to slower, more verbose SQL and 3GL programs, and to costlier, more complex ETL and ELT platforms.
+Compare all this to slower, more verbose SQL and 3GL programs, and to costlier, more complex ETL and ELT platforms, not to mention the onboarding delays associated with disjointed Apache projects.

 |Flexibility||Create all the E, T, and L jobs in the IRI Workbench GUI for Voracity, built on Eclipse™.
 Edit the jobs or workflow in palettes, GUI dialogs, syntax-aware script editors (or any text editor you prefer), or the AnalytxDS Mapping Manager.
 You have the ergonomic flexibility of working the data definitions and manipulations visually or through scripting; anything done in one feeds the other.